Noor-Fatima-Afzal/audio-analyzer/README.md

-# AudioAppAPI
+# Audio-Analyzer

-**AudioAppAPI** is a web application that allows users to upload audio files, extract relevant audio features, perform speaker diarization, transcription, and interact with a chatbot for queries and text summarization.
+**Audio-Analyzer** is a web application that allows users to upload audio files, extract relevant audio features, perform speaker diarization, transcription, and interact with a chatbot for queries and text summarization.
 It is built using **Flask** for the backend and **React** for the frontend.

 ---